 Baby sleeping bag: What should be worn underneath?

-A Sleeping Bag is not only a fixed part of the baby's first equipment, but also among the best choices to ensure your baby can sleep well and safely at night, because:
+A Sleeping Bag is not only an essential part of the baby starter kit, but also one of the best choices to ensure your baby sleeps well and safely at night, because:

-• When combined with suitable Clothing Line, children neither sweat nor freeze in it.
+• When combined with appropriate Clothing Line, children neither sweat nor freeze in it.

-However, many parents often do not know what to dress their child in inside the baby sleeping bag: Should it be a nightshirt or is a long-sleeved bodysuit or even just a diaper enough?
-Or is it better to use several layers in the onion-look?
-We show you how to dress your little one for sleeping and what to pay attention to so that they can spend the night warm and safe in their sleeping bag.
+However, many parents often don’t know what to dress their child in inside the baby sleeping bag: Should it be pajamas, or is a long-sleeve bodysuit or even just a diaper enough?
+Or is it better to use several layers in a layering style?
+We’ll show you how to dress your little one for sleep and what to watch out for so they can spend the night warm and cozy in their sleeping bag.

-As a rule: The higher the room temperature, the cooler your little one may be dressed at night.
-The most important factors when it comes to the right Clothing Line in the Sleeping Bag are therefore
+Basically: The higher the room temperature, the cooler your little one can be dressed at night.
+The most important factors when it comes to choosing the right Clothing Line in the Sleeping Bag are therefore

 • the room temperature in the bedroom and